 Personal expenses will be deducted from the amount due to the traveler if traveler for out-of-pocket expenses.
 If no money is due to traveler, the traveler must send a check payable to MIT along with a copy of the expense report to Travel NE49‐4037.

 When processing a personal charge in a Concur expense report, please mark the “personal expense” check box within the transaction detail.
 Selecting this check box will ensure the expense is not applied to a cost object.

 No, the card is optional.
 Travelers who prefer to use their personal credit card may continue to do so.

 No, MIT has migrated from advances to Travel Cards.

 In any travel circumstance, each traveler must submit itemized receipts documenting all transportation expenses, including airfare, train and car rental expenses and detailed hotel receipts.
 For all other expenses, receipts are only required for any single expenditure in excess of $75 or for meals with alcohol and any local travel expenses regardless of any amount.
 A credit card statement is not sufficient.
 Receipts for business-related meetings (meetings/meals with non-MIT participants) should be included and the participants, their affiliations and topic of discussion should be included in the expense detail.
 Alcohol and airfare difference must be itemized.
 They should be charged to a discretionary account if the expense report is under a sponsored project.
-Original receipts should be retained in the department for the current year plus one fiscal year.

 If there are no problems with a travel expense report, it normally takes one to two business days from the time the Travel Office receives the report to be approved and submitted for payment.
 If there is a problem with the report, every effort will be made to resolve it over the phone or through email.
 If it requires further clarification, the report will be sent back to the submitter with an explanation of the issue and next steps.